-We’re proud to call Fenns of Piccadilly, which first stared in Berwick Street Market back in 1898, our butchers.
+We’re proud to call Fenns of Piccadilly, which first started in Berwick Street Market back in 1898, our butchers.

-Now run by Stan Silver who has been involved with Fenns for the last 39 years, and his two sons, who he trained and still work with him today.
-Fenns really is a family business.
+Now run by Stan Silver, who has been involved with Fenns for the last 39 years, and his two sons, who he trained as youngsters and who still work with him today, Fenns really is a family business.
 We caught up with Stan to find out a bit more.

 What is it that makes Fenns special?

-It’s a family business which means we have that extra care and passion for what we do.
+Fenns is a family business which means we have that extra care and passion for what we do.
 Born into it!
-We have years of expertise, a strong ethos and a commitment the very best and freshest produce.
+We have years of expertise, a strong ethos and a commitment to the very best and freshest produce.
 Family members working side by side with our skilled staff helps to maintain the quality of our products.
-The close working relationships ensure our employees really take pride in the produce and being a cut above.
+The close working relationships ensure our employees really take pride in the product and being a cut above.

 What is your hero product (that you supply to Balans) and why?

-This is a difficult one, but if pushed I’d say a fresh made, hand pressed 100% Hereford chuck steak burgers.
-But, if we were allowed a second choice, it would be the hand cut Hereford steaks.
+This is a difficult one… if pushed I’d say our fresh-made, hand-pressed 100% Hereford chuck steak burgers.
+But, if we were allowed a second choice, it would be the hand-cut Hereford steaks.

-What processes do you use keep the quality of your product so high?
+What processes do you use to keep the quality of your product so high?

 Balans began in Soho, on a little corner of Old Compton Street, over 33 years ago.
 Consequently, it’s pretty unsurprising that The King of Soho,Read more